Beyoncé and Blue Ivy Carter Wear Matching Outfits to the Beauty and the Beast Premiere

 Courtesy of Beyoncé

-Jay Z, meanwhile, wore a modified version of Gucci's embroidered denim jacket for the family's night out.
+Jay Z, meanwhile, wore Adidas sneakers and a modified version of Gucci's embroidered denim jacket for the family's night out.
 (Other celebrities who own the $5,000 runway version include 2 Chainz, Dakota Johnson, Jared Leto, French Montana and Rihanna.)

 In one photograph, Beyoncé highlighted her jewelry as she looked at sheet music for "Be Our Guest."